Forwarding Authentication Service (FAS)¶

 ndsctl json $clientip | grep token | cut -c 10- | cut -c -8

-If the client successfully authenticates in the FAS, FAS will return the unique token to NDS to finally allow the client access to the Internet.
+If the client is successfully verified by the FAS, FAS will return the unique token to NDS to finally allow the client access to the Internet.

 Once the client has been authenticated by the FAS, NDS must then be informed to allow the client to have access to the Internet.